The Independent Florida Alligator: History after independence

 The newspaper changed its name to The Independent Florida Alligator and took several years to find a permanent home.
 New owners Campus Communications moved in 1982 to the former Tau Epsilon Phi fraternity house two blocks east of campus on University Avenue.

 Alligator writers and photographers won a dozen Hearst Awards during the period 1971 to 1979, a period when the paper also won several awards from the Associated Collegiate Press and the Society of Professional Journalists.
 Until the mid-1990s, Alligator alumni had won more Hearst writing and photo awards than any other student newspaper.
 (It now ranks second behind the Daily Northwestern of Northwestern University).

 The Alligator also was one of the first college papers on the Internet, hosting a bulletin board system as early as 1985 and a website beginning in 1994.

 In 1990, Campus Communications bought the High Springs Herald, the weekly newspaper of High Springs, Florida, about 30 miles outside the university.
 The High Springs Herald was sold in February 2009 to Ronald Dupont Jr.

-In May 2016 The Alligator moved operations from its former location on University Avenue, where it had operated for over 30 years, to the Gainesville Sun's building.
+In May 2016 The Alligator moved operations from its former location on University Avenue, where it had operated for over 30 years, to the same building as The Gainesville Sun.

 The George A. Smathers Libraries currently hold microfilms of the early issues of The Independent Florida Alligator.